 In the 18th and 19th centuries, the area around Murton Park witnessed significant developments in agricultural practices, with the introduction of innovative farming techniques and machinery.
 The museum aims to preserve and commemorate this agricultural history, providing visitors with a glimpse into rural life and farming practices of the past.

-Since it’s opening, Murton Park has been continuously developed and expanded to create an immersive experience for visitors.
+Since its opening, Murton Park has been continuously developed and expanded to create an immersive experience for visitors.
 The museum features a range of historic buildings, including a traditional farmstead, a blacksmith’s shop, a dairy, and a mill, which have been carefully relocated to the site to showcase different aspects of rural life.

 The Museum: Exploring the History of Farming

-The Yorkshire Museum of Farming at Murton Park York is an indoor attraction featuring a lot of information about the history and evolution of farming in the region.
+The Yorkshire Museum of Farming at Murton Park, York, is an indoor attraction featuring a lot of information about the history and evolution of farming in the region.
 The museum is spread across two levels and houses a variety of exhibits, including vintage farm machinery and authentically recreated rooms that showcase the living conditions of farmers in the past.

 The museum first opened in 1982 and has since evolved into a registered charity, making it a worthwhile destination to support.
-For families with young children, the museum also features a small soft play area designed for under 5’s, providing a safe and enjoyable space for little ones to explore.
-We found this quite useful when we wanted to stop and look at things in the museum but our son just wanted to walk around quickly.
+For families with young children, the museum also features a small soft play area designed for under-5s, providing a safe and enjoyable space for little ones to explore.
+We found this quite useful when we wanted to stop and look at things in the museum, but our son just wanted to walk around quickly.
 We took it in turns to look around the museum while the other watched him in the play area.

 The Women’s Land Army Gallery